 - Scrub brushes, make sure you have a grout brush if you have tile

 - A squeegee

-- Vacuums: These are my favorites from ones I’ve owned over the years.
+- Vacuums: These are my favorites from the ones we have owned over the years.

 - Lower-end Bissell Pet Hair Remover If you have people with long hair in your house, the tangle-free brush roll is a very nice feature.

 - High-End Miele – this is what Heather saved up for several years to buy and she is very happy.
 She read a very thorough Reddit thread by a vacuum repairman and was completely sold by his recommendation.
 This appliance is super solid.
 Heather doesn’t think she will ever go bagless again.
 “I love that running the bag doesn’t recirculate dog-smell back into the house.”
 (There’s a charcoal filter.
 Yes, this rec is a little bougie, but you know what, I’ve worked hard learning all about cleaning houses and sharing that information, if I can’t get a little bougie about a vacuum, who can?)